yesitsfebreeze/Thread/obsidian/Droskow.md

 ---
 tags: city
 ---

-Droskow began humbly as a riverside fishing hamlet.
-The waters ran so richly with life that nets could be cast from windows and hauled in heavy with silver-scaled bounty.
-From these waters the town grew, and from the town, the city.
-Though nowadays the river has long since dwindled to mud, puddles. the foundations remain: a people made resilient by tide and trade alike.
+**Droskow** began as a humble fishing hamlet on the marsh, blessed with waters so rich that nets could be lowered from windows and hauled up heavy with silver-scaled bounty.
+Its position between two great kingdoms made it a natural harbor, where goods from the mainland gathered before venturing to the wider sea.
+From those waters the hamlet grew into a town, and the town into a city.

-Droskow was founded upon the marsh for its wealth of bog iron, peat, and salt-fish.
-Its position at the mouth of the Blackfen makes it a natural harbor, where goods from the interior are gathered before reaching the wider sea.
-Though many cities claim noble origins, Droskow’s fortune rests in trade: a city of barges, bridges, and bargains struck in damp halls.

-Trade, yes, but never the honest kind.
-The iron rusts before it’s sold, the peat smolders with rot, and the fish stink long before they’re salted.
-The city survives because nowhere else will take what Droskow offers.
-We live off the waste, the dross.
+Now, the river has dwindled to mud and puddles.
+Everything in Droskow is clammy and dry at once.
+The [[Canals]], once crowded with barges and cargo, lie as sticky trenches of drifting sludge.
+From these puddles the first breath of the [[Dreg]] escaped.
+A bubble swelled in the heart of the city — larger than any before — and after a long, uneasy week, it burst.
+Life changed, and so did the city.
+Trade is dead, but somehow, no one starves.
+The land is stingy, the fish are gone, yet bowls stay full.
+People don’t ask why.
+Best not to.